BoboDance/RL-Homework/Challenge_2/README.md

 ### Results

 #### Pendulum-v0
 We tested the `Pendulum-v0` environment first to make sure that our implementation of DQN itself works.
-We were able to achieve a very good policy with an average reward of about -135 in a short period of training time (100 episodes):
+We were able to achieve a very good policy with an average reward of `-133.6028 +/- 71.4909` over 100 episodes after training for 40 episodes:

 ##### Loss development
 ![DQN_loss_pendel](./Supplementary/plots/loss_DQN_pendel.png)